In-person training emphasizing the 1:1* student to instructor method to maximize the training experience.

 *Trainer Development Courses require a minimum of four instructor candidates.

-Of handguns against criminals for protection per year, excluding police or military uses....
+Of handguns against criminals for protection occur every year.
+This number excludes police or military uses....
 Owning a gun is possibly the most effective way to protect oneself from crime. - NCJR

 A person not prohibited from owning a firearm is able to carry a handgun concealed without obtaining a Concealed Handgun License (CHL).
 Ohio has joined twenty-nine (29) other states which have enacted Permitless carry.
 An excellent article about Ohio's Permitless carry by the Buckeye Firearms Association can be accessed --> "Answers to Common Questions about Ohio’s New Permitless Carry Law."